 The Brain Aging & Cogntive Health Lab conducts their MRI assessments at a few different locations in Oakland.

-Jennifer Watt is the Neuroimaging Director and she, or a member of her team will be at the scanner with you.
-Please get in touch with her if you have any questions.
+Jennifer Watt is the Neuroimaging Director and she, or another member of the neuroimaging team will be at the scanner with you.
+Please get in touch with Jen if you have any questions.

 Our EPICC Study & The FLEX-Brain Study both have their MRI session at Scientific Imaging & Brain Research Center on Carnegie Mellon University's campus.